 - Anything that hurts or kills a woodpecker—or disturbs their nests — is illegal; they are protected.
 (Not that I would want to harm them, but recalling the tenacity and rapidity of their work, courtesy of the old Woody Woodpecker cartoons, I can envision things quickly escalating out of control.)

 As a first step, I filled and painted the holes.

 That solved the problem—for a few days.
 Though they never returned to the south side of my house, they moved their focus to the shutters on the north side, which have now been filled twice and repainted.

-I now make a daily walk around my home’s perimeter, scrutinizing it for the telltale signs of a woodpecker at work.
-I am now pleased to state that I have been woodpecker free for seven days.
+I made a daily walk around my home’s perimeter, scrutinizing it for the telltale signs of a woodpecker at work.
+I am was pleased to state that I had been woodpecker free for seven days.

 Do you like this post?
 Want to read more?
 Check out Peter’s book, Woodpecker Wars: Discovering the Spirituality of Every Day Life, available wherever books are sold.